mcu-tools/mcuboot/sim/README.rst

 The simulator depends on some external modules.
 These are stored as submodules within git.
 To fetch these dependencies the first time::

-  $ git submodule update --init
+  $ git submodule update --init --recursive

 will clone and check out these trees in the appropriate place.